Quantum hedging in two-round prover-verifier interactions: Discussion

-One could also further consider the setting in which protocol errors are introduced into the model.
-Here, we've assumed that Bob is not forced to return an answer back to Alice, and in the scenarios we've presented, found that hedging does not occur.
-In our analysis, it's possible for Bob to delay returning an answer as long as he desires.
-An obvious follow-up question then is to determine whether hedging behavior is possible when this is not the case.
-One might restraint Bob to behaviors where on average he will return an answer within a fixed number of iterations, or introduce constraints be of the form ``After X iterations, Bob's probability of having return an answer must be at least equal to Y".
+One could also further consider the setting in which protocol errors are considered.
+Here, we have assumed that Bob can delay returning an answer for as many iterations of the protocol as he desires.
+An obvious follow-up question then is to determine whether an advantage from hedging behavior is possible when this is not the case.
+One might restrain Bob to behaviors where on average he will return an answer within a fixed number of iterations, or introduce constraints be of the form ``After X iterations, Bob's probability of having return an answer must be at least equal to Y''.
 A special case of those constraints that might be particularly interesting is when Bob is required to return an answer within a fixed number of iterations.

-It's also worth noting that the problem of conclusive state exclusion, which was recently considered in \cite{bandyopadhyay2013conclusive}, bears a strong resemblance to the interaction we've analyzed in this work.
-In their paper, the PBR game, originally formulated in \cite{pusey2012reality}, was analyzed in terms of an semidefinite program.
-Many of the mathematical results we've shown in this work are analogous to the ones in \cite{bandyopadhyay2013conclusive}, specifically equations \eqref{eq:Anglefor1/n} and \eqref{eq:PhiMatrixborder} as well as the optimal probabilities in Result \ref{thm:optimalstrategy}.
-It would be interesting to further investigate games of this variety to determine if a more general theory of such games could be formulated.
+We could also modify the way in which the ``repeating after failure" and ``repeating in parallel" frameworks interact.
+In particular, we could have Alice repeat only a subset of interactions if answers corresponding to the other interactions have been obtained from Bob.